Photos by Sadie Glass PHotography

 The Magnolia Early Childhood classroom offers an all-day program for children between the ages of 3-6.
 The program includes a morning and an afternoon work period along with 4 outdoor times, lunch, rest time and 2 group meetings.
 During the work periods, teachers give children individual and small group lessons in Practical Life, Sensorial, Art, Mathematics, Language, Science and Geography.
 During the daily group meetings children participate in discussions, songs, games, stories and presentations.
 Montessori children are encouraged to solve problems independently, to guide their own education by following their interests and to do purposeful work, with an emphasis on freedom of movement.
 We give children the opportunity to learn in a beautifully prepared classroom with teachers who are trained to foster independence, leading to an optimal, peaceful, learning environment.

-Anna Wegerson is thrilled to be teaching at BMS, after working previously as an assistant in the Magnolia classroom, where she now co-leads with Mrs. Clark.
-Anna hails from Chicago, IL, where she attended Montessori from age 3 through 8th grade.
-She holds a BA in Theatre from Earlham College, and received her certification in Montessori Early Childhood Education from Seton Montessori Institute.
+Anna Wegerson is thrilled to be teaching at BMS as a lead in the Magnolia Classroom, where she has taught since 2015.
+Anna hails from Chicago, IL, where she attended Montessori from the age of three up through 8th grade.
+She holds a BA in Theatre from Earlham College, and received her certification in Montessori Early Childhood Education from Seton Montessori Institute in 2013.
+She is currently working on getting a Master’s in Early Childhood Education from Indiana University.
 Anna adores this amazing and supportive community of parents, children and educators, and is happy to be residing in beautiful Bloomington, Indiana.

 Megan Carpenter started teaching at BMS in the summer of 2012.
-Her full-time position at the school splits her day between the Magnolia and Sweet Gum All Day preschool classrooms.
-Miss Carpenter loves facilitating children in following their interests through the work material, and enjoys presenting lessons that adhere to each child’s individual quest in the classroom.
-She earned a Master’s degree in Special Education from Simmons College in Boston, MA, and also holds B.A. degrees in Sociology and Anthropology from Indiana University.
-Miss Carpenter taught in the Boston area and in the Adirondack Mountains of upstate New York for several years before returning to Bloomington, where she enjoys hiking the trails and spending time at Monroe Lake.
+She currently splits her day teaching in the Magnolia preschool classroom and the Maple lower elementary classroom.
+Megan loves facilitating children in following their interests through the work material, and enjoys presenting lessons that adhere to each child’s individual quest in the classroom.
+She earned a Master’s degree in Special Education from Simmons College in Boston, MA.
+Megan taught in the Boston area and in the Adirondack Mountains of upstate New York for several years before returning to Bloomington, where she enjoys hiking the trails and spending time at the lake.